salilab/saliweb/doc/installation.rst

   (or a compatible product, such as `OGE <http://www.oracle.com/us/products/tools/oracle-grid-engine-075549.html>`_ or `OGS <http://gridscheduler.sourceforge.net/>`_).
 The framework talks to SGE via DRMAA, so you will also need the `DRMAA Python bindings <https://github.com/pygridtools/drmaa-python>`_.
-The framework contains classes to talk to the two SGE installations available in the Sali lab - :class:`SGERunner` and :class:`SaliSGERunner` in :file:`saliweb/python/saliweb/backend/__init__.py`.
+The framework contains classes to talk to the three SGE installations available in the Sali lab - :class:`SGERunner`, :class:`WyntonSGERunner`, and :class:`SaliSGERunner` in :file:`saliweb/python/saliweb/backend/__init__.py`.
 To work in your environment, add a new subclass to that file (see the implementation of :class:`SaliSGERunner` for an example) setting the `SGE_CELL` and `SGE_ROOT` environment variables appropriately, setting `DRMAA_LIBRARY_PATH` to the location of your :file:`libdrmaa.so` file, setting